August 8th, 2013. My beautiful daughter and her husband, their wedding, Saugerties Lighthouse, Saugerties, N.Y. Kristina Ruth Photography.

 Premiere of chamber version, first 8 minutes:

 I composed The Three Graces over the chord changes to the chorus of “Wait Till You See Her” by Richard Rodgers.
 After the introduction and statement of the tune (original to The Three Graces), the soloists take turns on the choruses, ﬁrst playing two choruses each, then trading off in various ways.

-This started out to be a concerto grosso, but a timely immersion into the complete recordings of Miles Davis got me to thinking how like a jazz combo the concerto grosso formula can be.
-So I decided to try to compose a work of straight jazz (not a piece with jazz elements, which I’ve always found unsatisfying).
+This started out to be a concerto grosso, but an immersion into the complete recordings of Miles Davis got me to thinking how like a jazz combo the concerto grosso formula can be.
+So I decided to try to compose a work of straight jazz.
 I grew up listening to my parents’ popular jazz albums, so the sounds of random slices from the 1940s and ’50s—of the Hi-Lo’s (from whom I learned “Wait Till You See Her”); Lambert, Hendricks & Ross; Dave Brubeck; Maynard Ferguson’s A Message from Newport 1958; Billie Holiday; Stan Getz; and of every solo on the 1947 “Star Dust” by Lionel Hampton with the Just Jazz All Stars (especially bassist Slam Stewart’s)—all these sounds inform The Three Graces, which is an homage to them all.

 It was my intention for the solos to come across as improvisations.
 The strings (or piano and bass in the chamber version) take the role of a drummer-less rhythm section, playing what I take to be a mix of swing and early be-bop.
 I hoped to capture the excitement of something that sounded like it was being made up on the spot, although there is also a great tradition of written-out ensemble jazz.